oracle/python-oracledb/doc/src/user_guide/introduction.rst

 The figure shows the architecture of python-oracledb.
 Users interact with a Python application, for example by making web requests.
 The application program makes calls to python-oracledb functions.
-The connection from python-oracledb Thin mode to the Oracle Database is established directly.
+The connection from python-oracledb Thin mode to Oracle Database is established directly by python-oracledb over the Oracle Net protocol.
 The database can be on the same machine as Python, or it can be remote.

-The Oracle Net behavior can optionally be configured by using a ``tnsnames.ora`` file and with application settings.
-See :ref:`optnetfiles`.
+The behavior of Oracle Net can optionally be configured with application settings, or by using a ``tnsnames.ora`` file, see :ref:`optnetfiles`.

 python-oracledb Thick Mode Architecture
 ---------------------------------------